 Organisations worldwide are placing an emphasis on the development of services which are flexible in both the means of access and the manner of delivery.
 High levels of adoption of digital mobile technologies make information systems key to the widening of access to information and the improvement of services.
 Increasingly these systems also provide decision support and guidance to users.

-Although developed as a psychological theory in the Soviet Union from the 1930s onwards, Activity Theory is now used extensively in the West in fields such as human-computer interaction, information systems development and work studies.
+Although developed as a psychological theory in the Soviet Union from the 1930s onwards, Activity Theory is now used extensively in the West in fields such as:

 The holistic view of information systems that results from the contextualization of technology applications brings to light contradictions, disturbances and tensions in the entire activity system, which, if dealt with effectively, can significantly improve the processes of system design, development and implementation.